-At the conclusion of student teaching, if all credential requirements have been met, the candidate will submit a credential application to the School of Education for review.
+At the conclusion of a teaching residency, if all credential requirements have been met, the candidate will submit a credential application to the School of Education for review.
 Please refer to the Pathway to Credentialing webpage for a list of the credential requirements.